 For the individual user, Indego offers a lightweight, modular design with intuitive controls that offer unparalleled usability.
 This five component modular design allows for rapid set-up and easy transport.
 Weighing only 26 lbs (11.8 kg), Indego is the most light weight exoskeleton currently available.

 Up until now, exoskeleton designs haven't really been practical for personal use outside of the clinic.
-The Indego has a number of features that could make a powered orthosis much more practical for home users.
+The Indego has a number of features that make a powered orthosis much more practical for home users.

 Main features of the Personal version

 Easy and intuitive to use

 Lightweight and slim design (can be worn while seated in a wheelchair)

 Five component modular design allows for self- donning and doffing